heig-vd-dai-course/heig-vd-dai-course/01-introduction-and-course-organization/SET_UP_A_WINDOWS_DEVELOPMENT_ENVIRONMENT.md

 If you have any issues with the below guide, check the [Troubleshooting](#troubleshooting) section.
-Feel free to ask for help if you are stuck but but please, try the [Troubleshooting](#troubleshooting) section before coming to us.
+Feel free to ask for help if you are stuck but please, try the [Troubleshooting](#troubleshooting) section before coming to us.

 ## Update Windows